 There are a few reasons water might begin to leak.
 Sometimes, your condensation drainage pipe may be clogged, which can happen when dirt, debris, or algae build up inside it.
 If so, you’ll want to fix or replace the pipe.

 In addition, a rusted, dented, or damaged drain pan can cause water to spill over.
-This issue is easy to fix with a wet or dry vacuum, or you can pour a cup of vinegar into your drain line to remove the buildup of algae or dust.
-Cleaning your condenser coils may also be a good idea and should be done at least once a year during your yearly maintenance check-up.
+This issue is easy to fix with a wet or dry vacuum, or by pouring a cup of vinegar into your drain line to remove algae or dust buildup.

 A broken condensate pump may also be the culprit, though you’ll need a professional to identify and fix this.